RamyHakam/multi-tenancy-project-example/README.md

 4. Create the main DB using `symfony console d:d:create`
 5. Migrate the current migration files to your main db using `symfony console d:m:m`
 6. Create a new tenant by calling `create-tenant` route,This will create add a new tenant db to tenantdbConfig entity
-7. Exceute `symfony console t:d:c  with $tenantdbName` to create and migrate the new database
+7. Exceute `symfony console t:d:c  ` to create and migrate the new database added in the previous step
 8. Call `update-tenant-store` route to add a new store category to your new tenant Db